lpic2book/src/docs/lpic2.204.1.md

 "Rebuilds" a pre existing array.
-Typically used when migrating arrays to new hosts, but more often used from system startup to launch a pre existing array., *Build* Does not create array superblocks, and therefore does not destroy any pre existing data.
+Typically used when migrating arrays to new hosts, but more often used from system startup to launch a pre existing array.

+### Build

+Does not create array
+superblocks, and therefore does not destroy any pre existing data.
 May be useful when attempting to recover or access stale data. (can not be used in combination with `mdadm.conf `).
-Typically used with legacy arrays, and rarely used.,
+Typically used with legacy arrays, and rarely used.

 #### Create